The Best Keyboard Layout for Programming: Choosing the Right Fit for Efficiency and Comfort

 Dr. Eiiti Wada designed the HHKB over 25 years ago to retain all the functionality a programmer needed while trimming unnecessary fat.
 The HHKB Professional Hybrid Type-S is the latest evolution of that design philosophy.

-The HHKB combines the familiarity of the QWERTY key layout with the ergonomics of a 60% compact keyboard while adding a few tweaks of its own to make coding as speedy as it is comfortable.
-Here are the most significant changes to the layout that dramatically improve typing comfort for coders and make the HHKB a robust and ergonomic keyboard for programming:
+The HHKB combines the familiarity of the QWERTY key layout with the adaptability of a 60% compact keyboard while adding a few tweaks of its own to make coding as speedy as it is comfortable.
+Here are the most significant changes to the layout that dramatically improve typing comfort for coders and make the HHKB a great programming keyboard layout:

 Replacing Caps Lock with the Ctrl key